cortex-js/cortexjs.io/docs/compute-engine/84-reference-control-structures.md

 Parses to `["Loop", ["Power", "i", 2], ["Element", "i", ["Range", 1, 10]]]`.

+This is an imperative loop, evaluated for effect: its value is `Nothing`.

 ### `for` Comprehensions

 A trailing `for` clause produces a list comprehension: